ABOUT／Rules &Regulations for Competitors

 - Participants must receive equipment inspection upon checking in.
 Competitors are not allowed to participate in the event unless they complete the equipment inspection.

-Equipment inspection and YNMC participation check in: Friday, September 22, Vin the village of Kawaba Cultural Hall from 13:00 to 17:00 (The check-in is held on the day before because the race starts early in the morning.)
+Equipment inspection and YNMC participation check in: Friday, September 22, Vin the village of Kawaba Gymnasium from 13:00 to 17:00 (The check-in is held on the day before because the race starts early in the morning.)

 Equipment inspection and Sky View 70 participation check in: Friday, September 22, Vin town of Minakami Hodaigi Ski Slope from 13:00 to 17:00